IvanKare-AQ/ERP_DB_Editor/App_Requirements.md

   - **ML Tab (🧠)**: Placeholder for future machine learning features
 - **Accessible Add Tab Iconography**: The Add tab must include a high-contrast green "+" icon rendered via `CTkImage` so it remains visible regardless of theme background colors.
 - **Add Tab Editing Parity**: The Add tab reuses the manual editor layout, including the image preview row with `Import`, `Add Image`, and `<- Add Item` buttons directly beneath the placeholder.
 It must expose the same controls (Update All Fields, Delete Selected Item, Reassign) and apply buffered changes without touching the primary JSON until Save.
+- **Tab Switching Performance**: Tree view refresh is only triggered when switching between the Add tab and any other tab (Manual, AI, or ML).
+Switching between Manual, AI, and ML tabs does not trigger tree view refresh, improving performance and user experience.
 - **Fixed Width Layout**: Right panel now uses consistent 1000px width across all tabs
 - **Component Separation**: Each tab is a self-contained module with dedicated file
   - `manual_editor.py`: Manual editing functionality (ERP Name, Manufacturer, REMARK)